-It also has a full time staff of the Chief Executive, Development Officer, Club Support Officer, and other support staff who all work from the permanent office in Leicester, to further the running of the Association.
-They are available to answer your queries or put you in touch directly with BMFA Officers if necessary
+It also has a full-time staff including the Chief Executive, Development Officer, Club Support Officer, and other support staff who all work from the permanent office in Leicester, to further the running of the Association.
+They are available to answer your queries or put you in touch directly with BMFA Officers if necessary.

 The following are the main objectives of the BMFA and many of them stem from the original SMAE’s 1948 Memorandum of Association and still apply today.

 - The promotion, protection, organisation and encouragement of model aircraft building, flying and development in all its aspects in the United Kingdom, through the medium of clubs and individual members; assistance and guidance to model aircraft clubs or individuals; collaboration between members of the Society; and co-operation on behalf of members with the Civil Aviation Authority or other government departments and any other bodies and organisations in the United Kingdom and overseas.

 - To produce collect and distribute information in connection with model aircraft or the model aircraft movement on such terms as the Council shall think fit.